Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks: Oscillators in an uncertain network

 \subsection{Markov properties}

-Before studying the network's behavior, we discuss essential properties of the stochastic process described in \eqref{eq:rel}. \begin{lemma} The relative phase stochastic process~\eqref{eq:rel} is a time-homogeneous and $\psi$-irreducible Markov chain evolving in a general space. \end{lemma} \begin{proof} See Appendix~\ref{amc1} \end{proof} The above properties guarantee that a non-zero probability exists for the Markov chain to make a transition from any initial state to any state in the whole state space.
+Before studying the network's behavior, we discuss essential properties of the stochastic process described in \eqref{eq:rel}. \begin{lemma} The relative phase stochastic process~\eqref{eq:rel} is a time-homogeneous and $\psi$-irreducible Markov chain evolving in a general space. \end{lemma} The above properties guarantee that a non-zero probability exists for the Markov chain to make a transition from any initial state to any state in the whole state space.
 In the following result, we show that every compact set in the state space $\Pi$ is also a petite set (Definition \ref{def:petite_set}).
-This equivalence is indeed helpful in studying stochastic stability of the Markov chain \eqref{eq:rel} as will be shown in Section \ref{sec:noiseA}.
+This equivalence is indeed helpful in studying stochastic stability of the Markov chain \eqref{eq:rel} as will be shown in Section \ref{sec:noiseA}. \begin{lemma} Every compact set in the state space of the relative phase stochastic process~\eqref{eq:rel} is a petite set. \end{lemma}